pathak-aman/SDoH_Diabetes/README.md

 # Data Source:
 CDC Diabetes Health Indicators
 The Diabetes Health Indicators Dataset contains healthcare statistics and lifestyle survey information about people in general along with their diagnosis of diabetes.
-The 35 features consist of some demographics, lab test results, and answers to survey questions for each patient.
-The target variable for classification is whether a patient has diabetes, is pre-diabetic, or healthy.
+The 21 features consist of some demographics, lab test results, and answers to survey questions for each patient.
+The target variable for classification is whether a patient has diabetes or healthy.

 https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators

+# To download the data:
+Run the `notebooks/0.0_data_collection.ipynb`, this will download the dataset into the `data` folder.